Car Hesitates To Start? 8 Causes & How to fix it

-The most common reasons a car hesitates to start include fuel supply issues, bad engine sensors, and ignition problems such as bad spark plugs or ignition coils.
-A bad starter motor or low battery voltage can also be the problem.
+The most common reasons a car hesitates to start include fuel delivery problems, faulty engine sensors, and ignition issues such as worn spark plugs or bad ignition coils.
+A weak battery or a failing starter motor can also cause slow or hesitant starts.

-However, here are some things that may make your car hesitate to start:
+Here are some of the most common issues that can make your car hesitate to start:

 1. Fuel Delivery Issues